Anyone who has tried to make a cell phone call from a crowded football stadium has had a taste of what engineers call spectrum crunch.

 "But think of how many apps we have like that," Kavehrad says.
 "You're sitting on a plane in a close environment.
 You're sitting in a Starbucks, sipping a coffee.
 There are lots of existing Wi-Fi services that could move up to frequencies that require line-of-sight.
 In these situations, do we really need to be in the two gigahertz of band that can be used for mobility?"

 If the answer to that question is no, then a whole new world of bandwidth opens up at the high end of the spectrum.
 And the higher you go, Kavehrad says, the more bandwidth is available.
 "So if I have to rely on line-of-sight," he says, "I might as well go to extremely high frequency.
-I might as well transmit using optical wavelengths: infrared, or even visible ."
+I might as well transmit using optical wavelengths: infrared, or even visible light."

 It isn't a new idea, he adds.
 Alexander Graham Bell's photophone, patented in 1880, some 15 years before Marconi's wireless radio, took sunlight, modulated it mechanically, and used it to carry human speech.
 And of course today's vast fiberoptic communications networks are based on pulsed light transmitted via glass fibers.
 Optical wireless technology, Kavehrad notes, is based on the same principles, except that the data-laden beams of light are transmitted through the air.